charlesarcher72/charlesarcher72/README.md

 &emsp;
 <h1 align="center" style="color:#D3504A;">About Me</h1>
 <p align="justify">
     I am a hard-working, fast-learning, and self-motivated Software Engineer with demonstrated skills in several different technologies.
-I have proven experience in the defense and space industry, as well as experience with front-end development and cloud technology through my freelance efforts.
+I have proven experience in the defense and space industry, as well as experience with front-end development and cloud technology through my personal development efforts.
 I graduated from The University of Alabama in 2020 with a Bachelor's Degree in Computer Engineering, along with minors in both Computer Science and Mathematics.
 I take pride in my creativity and innovative personality, and enjoy applying it in all of my software development endeavors!
 </p>